thetest3r/devanooga-meta/hack-night/projects.md

 - Fake news generator that previews whatever you want on Facebook, etc. Then whenever you click into the actual link, it tells you that you're an idiot. (suggested by Sean Brewer - @seabre)

-- Slackbot slash command to create an issue in the ideas repo / append to the project.md file (suggested by Will Lewis - @willamin)

 - Live coding night to write some sick tunes on the fly (suggested by Paul Smith - @auximage)

 - Research a way to update the hack night date on the homepage automagically